FAQ icon

 • Do not upload academic records printed from your school’s website or student portal.

 • You are not required to send official transcripts at the time of application.
-If you are recommended for admission, the Marsal School will require official transcripts.
+If you are admitted to the program, the Marsal School will require official transcripts.
 Admitted applicants will receive an email notification when the official transcripts are required.

 Step 7: Submit Test Scores (Non-Native English Speakers)